 Once you select the path, click the check icon.

 The Link Button Text is limited to 20 characters.

 If the end user doesn’t have the latest version of the application and the linked path isn’t available, confirming the action of the deep link will bring the user to the main page of the app.

 Enter the Text Details in the Create Notification Wizard and click Create.

-Open the details by clicking on the push notification you created from the Push Notifications tile.
+Open the details by clicking the push notification that you created from the Push Notifications tile.